wambui006/web-development-week-1-assignment/README.md

-This repository is a basic HTML template for Expense Tracker Application Interface as required below:
-Design a basic HTML template for the Expense Tracker Application interface.
+This repository is a basic HTML template for Expense Tracker Application Interface as required to Design a basic HTML template for the Expense Tracker Application interface.
     Your page should include the below: